SoaresAlisson/telegramR/README.md

 <!-- You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this. -->
 <!-- In that case, don't forget to commit and push the resulting figure files, so they display on GitHub and CRAN. -->

-telegramR is a package to deal with exported chats from [Telegram messenger](https://www.telegram.org/).
+The telegramR package deals with exported chats from [Telegram messenger](https://www.telegram.org/).
 Telegram desktop allows the user to export the data of chats and channels, but how to extract ant treat those data remains a question.
 This package allows the transformation of HTML from exported chats/channels in tibble/dataframe, as well as have some functions to a brief summary about the exported chats.

+## Installation: Option 1 with devtools package

 To install this package using devtools